-- The Tribe shall engage an independent accountant licensed by the Nevada State Board of Accountancy, who shall annually review the financial statements of the Tribe's gaming operation, and the compliance by such operation with the Minimum Internal Control Standards.
+The Tribe shall engage an independent accountant a. licensed by the Nevada State Board of Accountancy, who shall annually review the financial statements of the Tribe's gaming operation, and the compliance by such operation with the Minimum Internal Control Standards.
 The independent accountant shall report to both the Tribe and the State Gaming Control Board each instance or occurrence discovered by or brought to the accountant's attention that the accountant believes does not satisfy the Minimum Internal Control Standards.
-Not later than one hundred fifty (150) days after the end of the Tribe's business year, the Tribe shall submit a copy of such accountant's report or any other correspondence directly relating to the Tribe's system of internal control to the State Gaming Control Board. - b.
-The State shall maintain all audit and financial records obtained under this section, or any other section of this Compact, strictly confidential and shall not disseminate them to any member of the public for any purpose, except as required by court order or applicable federal law. - c.
+Not later than one hundred fifty (150) days after the end of the Tribe's business year, the Tribe shall submit a copy of such accountant's report or any other correspondence directly relating to the Tribe's system of internal control to the State Gaming Control Board.

+b.
+The State shall maintain all audit and financial records obtained under this section, or any other section of this Compact, strictly confidential and shall not disseminate them to any member of the public for any purpose, except as required by court order or applicable federal law.

+c.
 The accounting system used by the Tribe in its gaming operations shall be substantially consistent with the accounting system the State requires its licensees to utilize.

-- 7. Sierra Press.
-The Tribe's printing and manufacturing business, Sierra Press, is authorized to manufacture, recondition, repair, sell, transport, or possess any paper products or chips. - 8.
-Class I and Class II Gaming.
+7. Class I and Class II Gaming.
 This Compact shall not apply to any Class I or Class II Gaming within the Reservation and shall not confer upon the State any jurisdiction or any authority over such Class I or Class II Gaming conducted by the Tribe on Reservation lands.
 This Compact in no way restricts the Tribe from operating a Class II Gaming facility at its Tribal gaming facilities.